An operational notion of classicality based on physical principles

 Constraining the strategies using the condition of measurements being rank-one def-\ref{def3}, we establish the following theorem on the success probability as defined in \eqref{sp}.
-Note that along with the above assumptions defining "universal classicality", in any operational task the implicit assumption of free will is required.
-The assumption of free will ensures that Alice and Bob can freely choose respective inputs $(y,x)$ independent of each other's choices. \begin{thm*} For any theory which satisfies the assumptions of no overlap def-\ref{NO} and strong duality def-\ref{SD}, the success probability \eqref{sp} is bounded from above as $P_S\leq \frac{3}{4}$. \end{thm*} \begin{proof} Expanding the success probability \eqref{sp}, we have
+Note that along with the above assumptions defining ontic-distinguishability, the implicit assumption of free will is required in any operational task.
+The assumption of free will ensures that Alice and Bob can freely choose respective inputs $(y,x)$ independent of each other's choices. \begin{thm*} For any theory which satisfies the assumptions of no overlap (assumption-\ref{NO}) and strong duality (assumption-\ref{SD}), the success probability \eqref{sp} is bounded from above as $P_S\leq \frac{3}{4}$. \end{thm*} \begin{proof} Expanding the success probability \eqref{sp}, we have

 Since, the measurements consists of more than one outcome, we have $\sum_kp(k|1,1)=1$, which imposes that $p(0|1,1)+p(1|1,1)\leq 1$.
 Using this, we have